-- Monex Grupo Financiero, which, in turn, owns 99.9% of Monex Casa de Bolsa, Monex Fondos and Banco Monex, in addition to six investment funds. - MNI Holding, which owns our subsidiaries abroad: Tempus and Monex Europe, as well as their respective affiliates and subsidiaries, and - Arrendadora Monex
+- Monex Grupo Financiero, which, in turn, owns Monex Casa de Bolsa, Monex Fondos and Banco Monex, in addition to six investment funds. - MNI Holding, which owns our subsidiaries abroad: Tempus and Monex Europe, as well as their respective affiliates and subsidiaries, and - Arrendadora Monex

-Our subsidiaries as financial entities are strictly regulated and are subject to periodic reviews of the SHCP, Banco de México and under the supervision and monitoring of the CNBV.
-Our subsidiaries are also obliged to provide periodic financial reports (monthly, quarterly and annual), delivered in a timely manner to the authorities.
+Our subsidiaries, as financial entities, are strictly regulated and are subject to periodic reviews by the SHCP, Bank of Mexico and under the monitoring and supervision of the CNBV in Mexico, and of the various financial authorities of those countries in which the foreign subsidiaries are based.
+Our subsidiaries are also required to deliver periodic financial reports (monthly, quarterly, and annually), which are delivered to said authorities in a timely manner.

-Our operations, as a financial group, must comply with the LRAF, the corresponding rules issued by SHCP and certain regulations issued by the CNBV.
+Our operations, as a financial group, must comply with the LRAF, the rules issued by SHCP and certain regulations issued by the CNBV.

-Monex Casa de Bolsa is regulated mainly by the LMV, the Circular Única de Casas de Bolsa and the rules issued by the CNBV, as well as the rules issued by the Banco de México in the exercise of certain faculties, such as those related to operations with currencies and the self-regulation rules issued by AMIB.
+Monex Casa de Bolsa is regulated mainly by the LMV, the Circular Única de Casas de Bolsa and the rules issued by the CNBV, as well as the rules issued by the Bank of Mexico in the exercise of certain faculties, such as those related to operations with currencies and the self-regulation rules issued by AMIB.

-Monex Fondos and our investment funds are subject to the Ley de Fondos de Inversión, the Circular Única de Fondos and to the corresponding regulations established by the CNBV, as well as to the self-regulation rules issued by the AMIB.
+Monex Fondos and our investment funds are subject to the Ley de Fondos de Inversión, the Circular Única de Fondos and to the regulations established by the CNBV, as well as to the self-regulation rules issued by the AMIB.

-Banco Monex is subject to the LIC, Circular Única de Bancos and other rules issued by the Banco de México and the CNBV.
+Banco Monex is subject to the LIC, Circular Única de Bancos and other rules issued by the Bank of Mexico and the CNBV.